Westworld (film): Production

-Screenplay
+Development

-Crichton said he did not wish to make his feature directorial debut (after one TV film – 1972's Pursuit) with science fiction but "That's the only way I could get the studio to let me direct.
-People think I'm good at it I guess".
+Michael Crichton had become nationally famous with his best selling novel, The Andromeda Strain, which had been turned into a 1971 movie.
+Crichton made his debut as director with the television film, Pursuit (1972), based on one of his novels, and wanted to direct a feature.
+He did not want to necessarily make a science fiction film but "That's the only way I could get the studio to let me direct.
+People think I'm good at it I guess."

 Crichton's agent introduced him to producer Paul N. Lazarus III; they became friends and decided to make a film together.
-The script was written in August 1972.
-Lazarus said he asked Crichton why he did not tell the story as a book; Crichton said he felt the story was visual and would not really work as a book.
+The script for Westworld was written in August 1972.
+Lazarus asked Crichton why he did not tell the story as a novel; Crichton said he felt the story was visual and would not really work as a book.